 For the time being, this is a product available EXCLUSIVELY through Michaels.com and Michaels stores!
 It will be available sometime this fall through Cricut.com.

-It is available online NOW through Michaels.com only and in store on June 21st
+It is available online NOW through Michaels.com only and in store at Michaels everywhere.

 The sky is the limit!
 You will be able to use shirts, bags, onesies, and more (like coasters) to create even more unique and creative iron-on projects.